Consider the following signs and symptoms:

 - Noticing large fluctuations in weight

-- Dividing foods into good foods and bad foods
+- Dividing foods into “good” and “bad” categories

-- Eating large quantities of food in a single setting
+- Eating large quantities of food in a single sitting

 - Eating only at certain times, certain places, or with certain people